D-U-N-S® Number: What is it and does your business need one?

 How to get a D-U-N-S Number?

 Getting a D-U-N-S Number is free, unless you choose to expedite your request.
 Nonexpedited requests typically take up to 30 business days to process, while expedited requests—which cost $229—usually take up to eight business days.
-The process typically entails:
+Here’s a look at how the process typically works.

-1. Make sure your business doesn’t already have a D-U-N-S Number by using the D-U-N-S Number Lookup tool to verify that your business isn’t in the database.
+1. Start by checking to see whether your business already has a D-U-N-S Number by using the D-U-N-S Number Lookup tool to verify whether you’re in the database.

 2. If your business isn’t in the database, you can follow the prompts on the D&B website.
-Or you can apply over the phone by calling 1-866-705-5711.
+Alternatively, you can apply over the phone by calling 1-866-705-5711.

-3. Some information that may be required is your business’s legal name, address and contact phone number, type of industry, legal structure, number of employees and the name of the business owner, president or CEO.
+3. You’ll probably need to provide specific details about your business, including your business’s legal name, address and contact phone number, type of industry, legal structure, number of employees and the name of the business owner, president or CEO.

 4. Once you have entered all of the required information, you can check out.
 If you don’t choose the expedited request, there’s no charge.

-5. If there are any further questions, a representative from D&B may contact you to finish processing your request.
+5. If D&B requires more information, a representative may get in touch with you.
 Otherwise, you can expect to receive your D-U-N-S Number via email.

-Having a D-U-N-S Number is a way business partners, lenders, suppliers and vendors can learn more about your business and make decisions based on the information in your D&B credit profile.
+Having a D-U-N-S Number enables business partners, lenders, suppliers and vendors to learn more about your business and make more informed decisions based on what’s shown in your D&B credit profile.
 Obtaining a D-U-N-S Number is also a way to build your business’s credit score and prove your creditworthiness.

 Related Content